musahabibulloh17/ListMyJob/README.md

 # 📋 List My Job

-> Aplikasi desktop yang membantu Anda mengelola dan melacak pekerjaan dengan mudah.
-Tambahkan job, set reminder, dan pantau deadline semua dalam satu tempat.
-Dibangun dengan Electron, React, dan TypeScript untuk performa optimal dan pengalaman pengguna yang smooth.
+> A desktop application that helps you manage and track your jobs with ease.
+Add jobs, set reminders, and monitor deadlines all in one place.
+Built with Electron, React, and TypeScript for optimal performance and smooth user experience.

 ## 📥 Download Installer

-**Download installer terbaru di [GitHub Releases](https://github.com/musahabibulloh17/ListMyJob/releases)**
+**Download the latest installer from [GitHub Releases](https://github.com/musahabibulloh17/ListMyJob/releases)**

 ## 👨‍💻 Developer

-Dikembangkan oleh **[Musa Habibulloh Al Faruq](https://www.linkedin.com/in/musa-habibulloh-al-faruq-370565336/)** - Software Developer
+Developed by **[Musa Habibulloh Al Faruq](https://www.linkedin.com/in/musa-habibulloh-al-faruq-370565336/)** - Software Developer

-## Fitur
+## Features

-- **Tambah & Edit Job** - Kelola daftar pekerjaan Anda dengan mudah
+- **Add & Edit Jobs** - Manage your job list with ease
-- **Reminder/Notifikasi** - Dapatkan notifikasi desktop saat waktu reminder tiba
+- **Reminder/Notifications** - Get desktop notifications when reminder time arrives
-- **Deadline Tracking** - Pantau deadline pekerjaan Anda
+- **Deadline Tracking** - Monitor your job deadlines
-- **Prioritas** - Tandai job dengan prioritas (Tinggi, Sedang, Rendah)
+- **Priority** - Mark jobs with priority (High, Medium, Low)
-- **Status Tracking** - Lacak status job (Pending, In Progress, Completed)
+- **Status Tracking** - Track job status (Pending, In Progress, Completed)
-- **Filter** - Filter job berdasarkan status
+- **Filter** - Filter jobs by status
-- **Penyimpanan Lokal** - Data tersimpan secara lokal di komputer Anda
+- **Local Storage** - Data is stored locally on your computer

-## Cara Install & Menjalankan
+## Installation & Running

 ### Prerequisites

-- Node.js (versi 18 atau lebih baru)
+- Node.js (version 18 or newer)
-- npm atau yarn
+- npm or yarn

 ### Install Dependencies